osisoft/AVEVA-Adapter-Azure-Event-Hubs-Docs/v1/pi-adapter-for-azure-event-hubs-overview/pi-adapter-for-azure-event-hubs-principles-of-operation.md

 | `Timestamp`   | String    | The response time of the stream data from the Azure Event Hubs device |
 | `Value`       | Specified by the data selection | The value of the stream data from the Azure Event Hubs device |

-Certain metadata are sent with each stream created.
-The following metadata are common for every adapter type:
+Certain metadata are sent with each stream created. <!--- jokim Mar0322: passive->active voice pls --->The following metadata are common for every adapter type:

 - **ComponentId**: Specifies the data source, for example, _EventHubs1_
 - **ComponentType**: Specifies the type of adapter, for example, _EventHubs_

-Metadata specific to the Azure Event Hubs adapter are:
+Metadata specific to the Azure Event Hubs adapter are: <!--- jokim Mar0322: ...are as follows: --->

 - **EventHubName**: Contains the Azure Event Hub name configured in the data selection item.
 - **DeviceId**: Contains the Device Id configured in the data selection item (IoT Hub integration only).

 **Note:** A configured metadata level allows you to set the amount of metadata for the adapter.
 Specify the metadata level in [General configuration](xref:GeneralConfiguration).
-For the Azure Event Hubs adapter, the following metadata is sent for the individual level:
+For the Azure Event Hubs adapter, the following metadata is sent for the individual level: <!--- jokim Mar0322: "Azure Event Hubs send the following metadata for the individual level"? --->

 - `None`: No metadata
 - `Low`: AdapterType (ComponentType) and DataSource (ComponentId)